What type of content do you primarily create?

 1. MP4 (MPEG-4 Part 14)

-MP4 video is your go-to format for most use cases.
-It’s widely supported, which makes it ideal for streaming, playing back on multiple devices, sharing, downloading, and social media uploads.
-Its balance of file size and quality is excellent, which is the reason it’s used extensively for platforms like YouTube or Vimeo.
+MP4 (MPEG-4) is your go-to video format for most use cases.
+It's widely supported across platforms, which makes it ideal for streaming, playing back on multiple devices, sharing, downloading, and social media uploads.
+Its balance of file size and quality is excellent, which is why it's used extensively for platforms like YouTube or Vimeo.
+MP4 files typically use H.264 or H.265 codecs for compression.

 2. AVI (Audio Video Interleave)